 The performance of the pledge of allegiance in schools and sports arenas:

 So, what?
 What could possibly be the problem?

 Sociologists have critiqued nationalism for being the source of an irrational commitment and loyalty to one’s nation, a commitment that makes one willing to both die and kill.
 Billig argues that, while it appears harmless on the surface, “banal nationalism can be mobilized and turned into frenzied nationalism.”
 The profound sense of national pride required for war, for example, depends on this sense of nationhood internalized over a lifetime.
-So banal nationalism isn’t “nationalism-lite,” it’s the very foundation upon which more dangerous nationalisms are built.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+So banal nationalism isn’t “nationalism-lite,” it’s the very foundation upon which more dangerous nationalisms are built.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.